d3leet3d/TableToConfig-TwoWaySynchronization/README.md

 - Automatically syncs Lua table structures with `Configuration` instances.
 - Handles attribute changes and child configurations in Roblox.
 - Provides a proxy table to easily update values in both Lua and Roblox instances.
-- Any modifications to attribute values—whether adding, deleting, or altering—are immediately reflected in the main table in real time.
+- Any modifications to attribute values whether adding, deleting, or altering are immediately reflected in the main table in real time.

 ### Usage